pixelfed-glitch/brand-assets/README.md

-# Pixelfed Artwork and Branding Assets
+# Pixelfed Glitch Artwork and Branding Assets

 ## Usage Guidelines

-Pixelfed as a brand is represented by two primary symbols, logo and mascot.
+Pixelfed Glitch as a brand is represented by its logo.
 This is a detailed description and a guide for usage of both of them.

 ### Logo

-		When using Pixelfed logos you need to keep in mind that it's to represent software and creators of the software.
+		When using Pixelfed Glitch logos you need to keep in mind that it's to represent software and creators of the software.
 Usage of the logos in ways which are incompatible with that idea is not recommended.